Bavarian Food in Munich – Classic Dishes, Hearty Portions and Local Words on the Menu

 Desserts / Cakes

-The plum-dachi is eaten with pleasure.
-The dachi is a sheet cake with fresh plums – especially in late summer and autumn.
+Plum-dachi (Zwetschgendatschi) is a popular sheet cake with fresh plums, especially in late summer and early autumn.

-Yeast dumplings originally come from the Austrian kitchen.
-They are yeast dumplings filled with peacock puree and are served with poppy seed and vanilla sauce.
+Yeast dumplings originally come from Austrian cuisine.
+They are filled and served with poppy seeds and vanilla sauce.

 Apple Strudel Show Schönbrunn